AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/data-and-updates-faq.md

 ## Why does the update cycle take a long time? {#updatecycletime}

 Numerous factors can add to an already lengthy update time.
-Certain [replication methods](../data-warehouse-mgr/cfg-replication-methods.md), [higher recheck frequencies](../data-warehouse-mgr/cfg-data-rechecks.md), and the number of dashboards and charts are just a few contributors.
-Adobe recommends [reconfiguring some of your settings](../../best-practices/reduce-update-cycle-time.md) and [optimizing your database for analysis](../../best-practices/opt-db-analysis.md) to reduce update times.
+Certain [replication methods](../data-warehouse-mgr/cfg-replication-methods.md), [higher recheck frequencies](../data-warehouse-mgr/cfg-data-rechecks.md), and the number of dashboards and charts are just a few contributors. [!DNL Adobe] recommends [reconfiguring some of your settings](../../best-practices/reduce-update-cycle-time.md) and [optimizing your database for analysis](../../best-practices/opt-db-analysis.md) to reduce update times.

 ## Can I be notified when an update cycle completes? {#notifyupdate}